jean/trellowarrior/README.md

 #### Prepare the environment

-For run TrelloWarrior you need to install [tasklib](https://github.com/robgolding63/tasklib) and [py-trello](https://github.com/sarumont/py-trello).
+To run TrelloWarrior you need to install [tasklib](https://github.com/robgolding63/tasklib) and [py-trello](https://github.com/sarumont/py-trello).
 TrelloWarrior uses these Python helpers to comunicate with Taskwarrior and Trello.

-You can use your package system to install it, but the easy way is to use a Python 2.7 virtualenv:
+You can use your package system to install them, but the easy way is to use a Python 2.7 virtualenv:

 ```sh